 Check out our Guide to all the Best Museums in New York

 The National September 11 Memorial & Museum Is also one of the Top Museums in New York but is more than just a museum.
 Also a Memorial to the victims and Final resting place to many victims it is more a place of quiet reflection than a tourist trap destination.
 Not that tourists or anyone else should be put off going.
 On the contrary, we highly recommend it, just feel it is deserving of a mention of its own.
 Its a somber, difficult experience but one that reflects the magnitude of what transpired here.

 6: Eat Street Food

-New York is World renowned for having some of the best fine dining restaurants the world over.
-While I strongly encourage you to look into and sample some of these delights the prices charged mean they are not necessarily for everyone or a for every meal.
+New York is World-renowned for having some of the best fine dining restaurants the world over.
+While I strongly encourage you to look into and sample some of these delights the prices charged mean they are not necessarily for everyone or for every meal.